 Our advice to you when looking to buy a safe trampoline, is to trust your instincts, and do your research.

 You can’t always believe what you hear.
-The lack of an official ‘compliant’ badge for the safety standards means that any company can say they are compliant with the Australian trampoline safety standards… until proven otherwise and asked by the Australian Standard committee to refrain from stating their ‘compliance’.
+The lack of an official ‘compliant’ badge for the safety standards means that any company can say they are compliant with the Australian trampoline safety standards, until proven otherwise and asked by the Australian Standard committee to refrain from stating their ‘compliance’.

-For example, many of the key safety aspects can look quite similar across different trampoline brands, but the underlying safety features can vary dramatically.
+So make sure look into the safety features of the trampoline/s you’re considering, and assess it for yourself.
+We recommend you view the trampolines in person, if possible, so you can actually see the product and understand all the potential safety hazards.
+Often safety features can look quite similar across different trampoline brands, but the underlying effectiveness can vary dramatically.
 Padding and an enclosure doesn’t necessarily mean protection from impacting a hard surface; it’s all in the design, the structure and the materials that make up a trampoline.

-And this is why our inventor, Dr Keith Alexander spent 15 years of research and design to re-engineer the traditional trampoline from the ground up to create the Springfree Trampoline.
+And this is why our inventor, Dr Keith Alexander spent 15 years of research and design to re-engineer the traditional trampoline from the ground up to create Springfree Trampoline.

 Dr Keith Alexander’s revolutionary design removes all the hard impact points from the jumping surface, removing the need for springs and hard impact points entirely.

 The unique, patented Springfree Trampoline design removes all the impact points that caused 90% of all product-related trampoline injuries, making Springfree Trampoline proudly the world’s safest trampoline.